GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: INTRODUCTION

-Recently, denoising diffusion probabilistic models~\cite{DDPM_2020_Neurips} have achieved remarkable success in computer vision field~\cite{Classifier_2021_Neurips, ColdDiffusion_2022_Arxiv, labelefficient_2022_ICLR, DiffusionDet_2022_arxiv}.
+Recently, denoising diffusion probabilistic models~\cite{DDPM_2020_Neurips} have achieved remarkable success in computer vision field~\cite{Classifier_2021_Neurips, labelefficient_2022_ICLR}.
 Many researchers have also adopted this generative method for robotics and autonomous driving applications.
 For example, Gu~\etal~\cite{MID_2022_CVPR} proposed MID based on diffusion models for pedestrian trajectory prediction.
 Following MID, LED~\cite{LED_2023_CVPR} also trained a denoising module using the same standard training schedule and incorporated a leapfrog initializer to skip many denoising steps to reduce inference time.
-Although LED has faster inference speed, this leapfrog method requires an extra initializer and does not fully exploit the characteristics of human motion.
+Jiang~\etal~\cite{Motiondiffuser_CVPR_2023} proposed MotionDiffuser for multi-agent motion prediction and controllable trajectory synthesis.

 Incorporating goal information into trajectory prediction models has been shown to improve the precision of predictions~\cite{DenseTNT_2021_ICCV, YNet_2021_ICCV, GoalSAR_2022_CVPRW, ADAPT_2023_ICCV}.
-Motivated by this, we propose a novel framework called \textbf{G}oal-\textbf{B}ased trajectory prediction with denoising \textbf{D}iffusion (GBD) which combines goal prediction with diffusion models.
-To accelerate the diffusion sampling process, we introduce the \textbf{T}ree \textbf{S}ampling (TS) algorithm.
-Compared with the standard sampling algorithm used in~\cite{MID_2022_CVPR} for multi-modal prediction, Our tree sampling algorithm consists of two stages, as Fig. \ref{fig:ts} shows.
-The trunk stage of TS algorithm leverages \textit{common feature} to generate a roughly denoised future trajectory, which only needs to run once for arbitrary numbers of predictions, just like a tree having only one trunk.
-Then, the branch stage receives the roughly denoised trajectory from the trunk stage and generates corresponding trajectory predictions for each goal estimation.
+Motivated by this, we combine goal estimation with diffusion models to leverage the "goal-driven" characteristic of human trajectory.
+Standard diffusion sampling algorithm used for multi-modal pedestrian trajectory prediction~\cite{MID_2022_CVPR} simply repeats the sampling procedure to generate multiple possible future trajectories, which could be rather time-consuming, as depicted in Fig. \ref{fig:ts}(a).